 Wolfpack Studios and Ubi Soft have published

-for Shadowbane, their online role playing game for Mac and Windows.
+a 2.5 patch for Shadowbane, their online role playing game for Mac and Windows.
 The new version gains a multitude of enhancements for clients and servers alike, and will be automatically installed the next time you connect.

 Starcraft, Brood War updated to 1.11

 Blizzard Entertainment has posted